AngelaBi/GenPhysLaboratory/_sources/ExperimentsGenPhysI/SimpleProjectile.md

     Please do not take the tape away from the table as everyone will need it, thanks
     ```

 6. Conduct **40 -- 45 launches** onto the paper/carbon paper.
+Make sure the launcher plate is the whole way into the slot to ensure a consistent starting position.
 Between each launch, move aside the carbon paper and mark each dot with a marker or something else that makes it apparent which dots are your data points for this case.
 Additional markers should be available on the table towards the middle of the room.

     ```{admonition} Reminder: Take turns
     :class: note